WPS Office: Early history

 In May 2001, Kingsoft launched a full office suite under the name WPS Office 2001, which contained a word processor together with spreadsheet and presentation applications.
 With WPS Office 2001, Kingsoft entered the office productivity market in the People's Republic of China.

 In 2002, WPS Office 2002 was released, adding an email client to the office suite.
 WPS Office 2002 aimed to maintain interface compatibility with established office products.

-In 2003, WPS Office 2003 was released.
-The Chinese government made Kingsoft office software the standard for various divisions of the government.

 The 2004 incarnation of the office suite, dubbed WPS Office Storm, was released in late 2004.
 It claimed to offer total backward compatibility with Microsoft Office file formats.
 Unlike previous versions, WPS Storm was based on OpenOffice.org and was the first WPS Office suite to support operating systems other than Microsoft Windows.
 Kingsoft collaborated with Intel and IBM to integrate its text-to-text and text-to-speech technology into WPS Office Storm.

 In late 2005, WPS Office 2005 was released with a revamped interface and a smaller file size.
 Besides the Professional edition, a free Simplified Chinese edition was offered for students and home users.
 A Wine-hosted edition was provided for Linux users of WPS Office Storm.

 In 2007, Kingsoft Office 2007 was released.
 This was the first version that tried to enter international markets, with support for the English and Japanese languages.
 The native Chinese-language version continued under the name WPS Office.

 In 2009, Kingsoft Office 2009 was released.
 It had increased compatibility with Microsoft Office including support for the newer 2007-version file formats.

-In 2010, Kingsoft Office 2010 was released.

 In 2011, Kingsoft Office was granted funding from the Chinese government and received further orders from central ministries in China.

 Kingsoft Office Suite Free 2012 was released in 2011.
 Kingsoft Office Professional 2012 and Kingsoft Office Standard 2012 were released for sale in February 2012, in addition to Kingsoft Office for Android.
 The initial release for Android included standard word processor functions such as creating documents, spreadsheets, and presentations.

-On 28 March 2012 Kingsoft announced that WPS for Linux was under development.
+On March 28, 2012, Kingsoft announced that WPS for Linux was under development.
 It is the third WPS Linux product, following WPS Storm and WPS 2005.
 It was developed from scratch, based on the Qt framework, as compatible as possible with its Windows counterpart.

-The free and paid versions of Kingsoft Office 2013 were released on 4 June 2013.
+The free and paid versions of Kingsoft Office 2013 were released on June 4, 2013.
 They consist of three programs: Writer, Spreadsheets, and Presentation, which are similar to Microsoft Word, Excel, and PowerPoint.
-WPS Office for Linux Alpha 18 Patch 1 was released on 11 June 2015.
+WPS Office for Linux Alpha 18 Patch 1 was released on June 11, 2015.